-Greetings from someone perhaps rather like yourself, who's worn several "hats" over the decades and—like most people living in this world—faced a variety of challenges.
+Greetings from someone perhaps rather like yourself, one who's worn several "hats" over the decades and—like most people living in the world—faced a variety of challenges.
 So I understand all too well that events and circumstances sometimes fail to meet expectations and/or hopes.
 In fact, to support seasoned women such as ourselves in creating the lives they want, I trained and became certified as a life and also divorce coach.

 The website serves two purposes: one is to share some of the things I've learned myself over a lifetime, in case any of those might be useful to others; the other is to provide a means of contacting me.
 But

 whether or not you decide to schedule some coaching, feel free to explore the

 site as much as you wish.

 If you do, however, please understand two things: (a) I am a coach, not a therapist (see Disclaimer); (b) in reading the material at this site, you may experience the occasional challenge and/or "goose."
 Although Ms. Goose may look fairly benign, she is still a goose and thus capable of occasional "assertive" encouragement.

 Questions, suggestions, or requests?
 Just give me a call at my voicemail number, and I'll get back to you as soon as I can: 520-428-0017.
 Or send me an email message vía the Contact page.
 But if you'd like to know a little more about the "goose," carry on...